aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will receive a fortune cookie.
+> 🥠 It’s about time I got out of that cookie.
-Last update: Tue Mar  1 05:08:05 2022
+Last update: Wed Mar  2 05:05:50 2022